Code-Institute-Submissions/inspire-books/README.md

 ###  User Stories

--Owner Goals
+- Owner Goals

 Generate interest in reading and build a strong database of books and people of influence.
-    -Side Goal with time is to create money e.g. Amazon Affiliate linking books and places to buy them.
+    - Side Goal with time is to create money e.g. Amazon Affiliate linking books and places to buy them.

 Generate interest in learning.
-    -Side Goal with having people post their 'Hero's' they can have Affiliate links to educational websites with courses in their heros field.
+    - Side Goal with having people post their 'Hero's' they can have Affiliate links to educational websites with courses in their heros field.

 Create a safe & fun place to discuss books and influencers with a blog.
     - side goal with increase numbers to a blog is marketing.

--User Goals
+- User Goals

-Browse a variety of information on books and people that i am interested in learning about.
+Browse a variety of information on books and people that I am interested in learning about.

 Discuss books that have been recommended by people and interact with them.

-Add books that have influenced people that i admire.
+Add books that have influenced people that I admire.

 ## Wireframes